Sign up to our Newsletter

 The Law School Application Timeline: Month-by-Month

 Although most law schools have rolling admissions, this application timeline can help you stay on task and meet various milestones.
-If you’re wondering when to apply to law school, read on.
+If you’re wondering when to apply to law school, here are all the law school admission requirements you need to know.

 March to April: School Research and Setting Up Your Summer